TheSmallyDog/thesmallydog/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on HTMwiki
+- 🌱 I’m currently learning HTML, CSS and MediaWiki
+- 🤔 I’m looking for help with HTMwiki
+- 💬 Ask me about HTMwiki
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I like dogs!

 <!--
 **TheSmallyDog/thesmallydog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.